Significant-Gravitas/AutoGPT/README.md

 We look forward to connecting with you and hearing your thoughts, ideas, and experiences with Auto-GPT.
 Join us on Twitter and let's explore the future of AI together!

+this is just for the test so just checking stuff learning